-Then add the dried oregano and basil leaves, sugar, and salt.
+Then, add the dried oregano, basil leaves, sugar, and salt.

 Cook the sauce on medium-low heat with a lid for 20 minutes until the liquid has reduced by one-third.
 Stir it halfway.

-Taste and adjust with salt and pepper or red pepper flakes if you want to make it a hot sauce.
+Taste and adjust with salt and pepper or red pepper flakes to make it a hot sauce.

 🥫Did you know?🍅

 When it comes to making tomato sauce for pizza, there are two schools of thought: cooking and not cooking the sauce, evoking the question: what is the difference between pizza sauce and marinara sauce?

 Some people swear by cooking their tomato sauce before putting it on the pizza, arguing that it helps to concentrate the flavors and results in a richer, more complex sauce.

 Others, however, argue that cooking the sauce can actually detract from the bright, fresh flavor of the tomatoes and that a raw sauce is a way to go.

 It is important to stretch the pizza dough ball delicately to keep as much as air in, so after you make a dough ball the size of a baseball, stretch it slightly with your fingers and then place it in the oiled baking pan, pressing with your finger from the center to the edges.